 4. Discussion

-The principal finding of this experiment was that Smithora abundance did not change to match its environment when transplanted in one direction (from the edge to interior) but it did change in the other direction (interior to edge).
-If local environmental factors had been the main drivers of Smithora abundance then we would have seen a change in the Smithora biomass on all transplanted shoots.
+We tested the question / hypothesis that something about hosts and their associated flora and faunal communtieies….
+We found that Smithora abundance did not change to match its environment when transplanted in one direction (from meadow edge to interior) but it did change in the other direction (interior to edge).
+Thus, we reject the hypothesis that in this case, local environmental factors determine Smithora abundance on Zostera shoots.
 This indicates that there is something unrelated to shoot level microbiome and local environment that is limiting Smithora dispersal into the interior of the meadow.

+We observed that shoots with and without Smithora have different microbial communities in the field.
+This might merit a little more discussion – was this a surprise, or is there any precedent for this in the litarture?

-Before the transplant our data shows that shoots with and without Smithora have different microbial communities.
-These differing communities did not deter Smithora from colonizing clean shoots transplanted into a high Smithora area.
-Additionally following colonization of Smithora bacterial communities changed, indicating that algal colonization could be what is influencing bacterial community differences not variation among individual shoots as consistent with outher studies our results did not show a significant effect of shoot location in microbial community (Ettiner et al. 2017) but all microbial communities changed for both colonized and non-colonized shoots following.
+The distinct microbial communities on shoots without Smithora did not prevent Smithora from colonizing clean shoots transplanted into a high Smithora area.
+Bacterial communities changed following the transplant, suggesting that algal colonization could be influencing bacterial community differences. not variation among individual shoots as consistent with outher studies our results did not show a significant effect of shoot location in microbial community (Ettiner et al. 2017) but all microbial communities changed for both colonized and non-colonized shoots following.
 This could also be related to an influence of time on the microbial communities over the 1 month transplant or a change in shoot health due to uprooting.
-More research is needed into the extent that Zostera marina can maintain its own epifaunal microbial community and the extent to which this community is influenced by environment (Meja et al. 2016).
+Zostera marina can maintain its own epifaunal microbial community and the extent to which this community is influenced by environment (Meja et al. 2016).
+Rather than ‘more research is needed’ try to identify the actual knowledge gap.

 In general we found that Smithora biomass and Zostera biomass and density differed between edge and interior sites.
 It is unclear why there is consistently more Smithora biomass at the edge of the meadow.
-The adult sexual stage of Smithora is unknown and since it is similar in and it could be that the diploid stage of Smithora is a conchocelis phase that grows outside the seagrass meadow in shell fragments (Harlin,Hawkes).
+The adult sexual stage of Smithora is unknown and it could be that the diploid stage of Smithora is a conchocelis phase that grows outside the seagrass meadow in shell fragments (Harlin,Hawkes).
 This could explain why there is higher Smithora biomass at edge areas facing the rocky intertidal and why we see high abundances of Smithora on Phyllospadix spp. in the intertidal.
 It could be that the dispersal distance of Smithora propagules is quite small and so it settles relatively quickly into the seagrass meadow.

 Our final comparison between high and low Smithora sites was a grazer community comparison.
 We expected grazer abundances to be positively correlated with Smithora abundance.
 Smithora abundance did not explain the variation seen in epifaunal invertebrate abundances but it was correlated with a shift in community structure while location (edge vs. interior) was not.
 This indicates that Smithora providing more substrate on the blade surface is not necessarily what is driving the community changes between blades with and without Smithora.
 It could be that Smithora provides a specialized habitat to a unique assemblage of invertebrates or is an important food source to certain species.
 Juvenille rockfish are also abundant in these high Smithora areas and so they could be selectively reducing certain grazing species and altering the community composition (Olson 2017).
 Grazer communities vary between the edge and interior as well (Tanner 2005*add a few more) and further research is needed to determine the extent to which these patterns of edge effects in seagrass meadows are driven by changes in substrate, predation, or food availability.